-Phillip Picardi is chief content officer at Teen Vogue and Them — a Condé Nast-owned LGBTQ publication he launched in 2017 — and is credited with increasing traffic to the Teen Vogue's online platform by 250 percent in his two years as digital editor.
+Phillip Picardi is the former chief content officer at Teen Vogue and Them — a Condé Nast-owned LGBTQ publication he launched in 2017 — and is credited with increasing traffic to the Teen Vogue's online platform by 250 percent in his two years as digital editor.
+In August 2018 it was announced he is departing Condé Nast to join Out as editor-in-chief.

 According to Conde Nast, “traffic to TeenVogue.com has increased to more than 9.2 million unique visitors, up from 2.7 million unique visitors last year, mobile traffic more than doubled with an increase of 109 percent year on year, and video viewers grew 989 percent year.”